 - Does my heart feel vast and open towards myself and others?

 - Do I believe in a God or life force that is loving and not punitive?

-Each one of us is challenged to be honest and take the steps to shed the beliefs that are no longer serving us to live a life with greater love and expansion.
+Each of us is challenged to be honest and take steps to shed the beliefs that no longer serve us to live a life with greater love and expansion.
 This is what the soul is summoning us to do.